adiwg/mdEditor-doc/record/edit/record-funding/allocation.md

 ---

-* **Funding Allocations **details where to put the funds.
-You can add multiple allocations for the same fiscal year

 * **Amount**: \(required\) Enter the amount of funding.

 * **Currency**:\(required\) Currency is auto-filled with USD but other currencies can be selected.